mk-fg/reliable-discord-client-irc-daemon/README.rst

 Links
 -----

-Other third-party Discord clients that I'm aware of atm (2020-04-15), in no particular order.
+Other third-party Discord clients that I'm aware of atm (2020-05-07), in no particular order.

 IRC-translation clients (like this one):

 - bitlbee_ + bitlbee-discord_ - similar IRC interface
 - bitlbee_ + libpurple (from Pidgin_) - same idea, diff discord implementation
+- ircdiscord_ - Go client proxy, based on same lib as gtkcord_ and 6cord_, quite basic atm

 Graphical UI (GUI) clients: